sbski/a32nx/src/extra-backend/GUIDELINES.md

 ## Logging

+TODO - complete this section
 TODO - logging framework will be added
-TODO - complete this section
+- challenge is to find once that does not use exceptions or threading (which is not supported in MSFS WASM)
 - MSFS does not easily allow to attach a debugger for C++
 - MSFS has no permanent logging to analyse CTDs
 - Logging should not be excessive but allow to see where the code is at